giellalt/dict-nob-sme/00_readme.txt

  - merge entries into the src files
  ==> DONE

-NB: The tag 'merged' has been replaced by the tag 'mg_counter'!
+NB: The tag 'merged' has been replaced by the tag 'mg_c'!

 =====